-Economics of Information Systems Staff Contact: To be advised
+Economics of Information Systems

 Information as a resource.
 Effects of information technology on work and the distribution of wealth.
 Copyright, patents, licences and other systems aimed at ensuring appropriability of economic benefits from information.
 Market research and the pricing and distribution of information products and services.